 Foot 1956mm (6'5") maximum

 Head grommet to midpoint of foot 3708mm (12'2") maximum

 Luff 3734mm (12'3") maximum

 Leech 3505mm (11'6") maximum

-- 51. The use of jib hanks is optional.
+51. Jib.
+The use of jib hanks is optional.
 If used, there shall be a minimum of 5 and maximum 10 hanks, one at each end of the luff and the others evenly spaced between them.
 If glove fasteners are used a maximum of 254mm (10") of the forestay may be covered.
 Jib may be sheeted inside or outside shrouds.

 No battens whatsoever allowed in the jib.

 All jibs must be capable of being attached without disconnecting the forestay.
-The jib must have a wire attached to the luff while racing.
-The jib luff wire must be attached to deck and it cannot be moved while racing. - 51.1 No headboard and leech line permitted in the jib. - 51.2The roach on leech and food shall form a uniform curve. - 3.3 Head girth measurement.
-See supplemental drawing page 60.
+The jib must have a wire or a fiber line (excluding PBO and Carbon) attached to the luff while racing.
+The jib luff wire must be attached to deck and it cannot be moved while racing.